Let's Talk About Flex

 Things Start To Get Cloudy.

 For the skier with experience who may not yet possess advanced technique we tend to look for a "universal" flex.
 That being a classic ski with a long wax pocket that requires the skier to apply a bit of pressure to flatten that pocket for kick.
 With a skate ski we want ski characteristics that will remain stable on hard snow yet be soft enough in the tip and tail to climb easily and glide over and across soft snow.
 Most ski manufacturers now make skis more suited to fill this need.
 Basically a firm mid-camber with a softer tip and tail will work well universally.
-This skier may also want hard and soft snow skis - or klister skis - that's cool.
+This skier may also want hard and soft snow - or warm and cold - skis - or klister skis - that's cool.
 We can do that.

 Incomprehensibly Variable Shades of Gray.